-You may remember when a company called Night Dive Studios applied for a trademark on the No One Lives Forever name back in May of last year.
+You may remember when a company called Night Dive Studios applied for a trademark on the No One Lives Forever name.
 Night Dive is the studio responsible for digging up the licenses for defunct PC games like System Shock 2 and the Wizardry series, getting the games working on modern PCs, and re-releasing them on platforms like Steam and GOG.com.

 So, Night Dive applying for a trademark was an exciting development.
 Originally released in 2000, No One Lives Forever and its 2002 sequel A Spy In H.A.R.M.’s Way are two of the great lost PC games — I revisited them in 2013 and found them just as charming and well-designed as ever.
 They’re smartly made action/stealth games driven by unusually good writing, and they star one of gaming’s great woman characters, a super-spy named Cate Archer.